How to Tie down a Kayak or Two Kayaks With Retractable Ratchet Straps

 Step 3: Center The Kayak

 Scoot that kayak onto the roof racks, making sure it’s nicely centered and lined up.
-Once everything looks good, you can say goodbye to the foam roller or pool noodle – its job is done for now.
+Once everything looks good, you can release the retractable strap on the foam roller or pool noodle, and say goodbye to them – their job is done for now.

 Step 4: Tie-Down Time